-A Healthier Alternative to Sugar Is Emerging in Vilnius – Lithuanian Company “Pentasweet” Is Building the First Such Factory in Europe
+A Healthier Alternative to Sugar Is Emerging in Vilnius – Lithuanian Company “Pentasweet” will be Building the First Such Factory in Europe

 1,500 times sweeter than regular sugar, with no unpleasant aftertaste, low-calorie, and fully aligned with the principles of healthy nutrition.
-These are the characteristics of brazzein, a protein-based sweetener currently being developed by the Lithuanian company Pentasweet, which is building the first factory in Europe – and only the second in the world – dedicated to producing this protein in Vilnius.
+These are the characteristics of brazzein, a protein-based sweetener currently being developed by the Lithuanian company Pentasweet, which will be building the first factory in Europe – and only the second in the world – dedicated to producing this protein in Vilnius.
 The project involves an investment of €44 million.
-Such innovations are becoming Lithuania’s calling card on the international stage, and their importance to the life sciences sector will be highlighted at the Life Sciences Baltics forum, organized by the Innovation Agency.
+Such innovations are becoming Lithuania’s calling card on the international stage, and their importance to the life sciences sector will be highlighted at the Life Sciences Baltics forum, organized by Innovation Agency Lithuania.

 Brazzein is produced through fermentation, without the use of sugarcane, sugar beets, large tracts of land, or pesticides.
 The method for extracting it precisely and efficiently in the laboratory was developed by the Lithuanian biotech company Pentasweet.